 We aim at beginning doctoral students in Economics of Education who hold a university degree in economics, business economics or related fields.
 Students must be enrolled in a doctoral program of a Swiss university or of a European research university (acceptance pending vacant positions).
 The program is intended to bring together an international group of students with a joint interest in Economics of Education.
 Participants of the previous 6 Course Programs came from more than 50 European research institutions.
 For more information see: Alumni

-The Program starts in spring 2022 with two core courses: “Econometric Analyses in Economics of Education“ (February 28 - March 4, 2022, Prof. Schwerdt, University of Konstanz) and “Microeconomic Foundations of Economics of Education“ (May 9 - 13, 2022, Prof. Woessmann, University of Munich and ifo Institute).
-In fall 2022, two more core courses follow, one on “Apprenticeship Training: Institutions and Markets“ (Prof. Muehlemann, LMU Munich; and others) and one on “Personnel and Labor Economics for Education Economists“.
+The program starts in spring 2024 with two core courses: “Econometric Methods in Economics of Education” (February 26 - March 1, 2024, Prof. Schwerdt, University of Konstanz) and “Personnel and Labor Economics for Education Economists” (April 8 - 12, 2024, Prof. Eriksson and Prof. Frederiksen, Aarhus University).
+In fall 2024, two more core courses follow, one on “Apprenticeship Training Institutions and Markets” (September 2 - 6, 2024, Prof. Muehlemann, LMU Munich; and others) and “Microeconomic Foundations of Economics of Education” (October 7 -11, 2024, Prof. Woessmann, University of Munich and ifo Institute).
 Courses include formal lectures of six hours per day.
 The remaining time should be reserved for reading and exercises.
-Classes are taught in English.
-Usually, the courses are held on site at the premises of the University of Zurich.
+Usually, classes are taught in English and held on site at the premises of the University of Zurich.

 No fee is charged for the courses.
 However, participants have to cover